-As a result, they remain closely related to domestic dogs and American wolf species and may have even been partially domesticated at one point.
-They’re not known to be closely related to jackals or European wolves, however.
+They remain closely related to both domestic dogs and American wolf species and may have even been partially domesticated at one point.
+Coyotes aren’t known to be closely related to jackals or European wolves, however.

 What Does a Coyote Look Like?

-Coyotes are mid-sized dogs, with males weighing up to 44 pounds and females weighing up to 40.
+Coyotes are mid-sized dogs, measuring only two feet tall at the shoulder.
+Males weigh up to 44 pounds and females weigh up to 40.
 They tend to have primarily grey or red fur, although some species have black and white markings.